bazelbuild/bazel-toolchains/container/README.md

 ### Build with [Google Cloud Container Builder](https://cloud.google.com/container-builder/)

+**Note: currently, this process can only be executed by users who have read access to asci-toolchains's GCR.
+We publish it here to make the build process for our containers publicly available.
+You can still build the containers locally.
+See instructions in the next section.**

 You will need a valid project ID to build the toolchain-container.

 You can build a toolchain-container with